 - Relatives visas: Relatives visas are for first kin and second kin family members of South Africans.

 - Retirement visa: This visa is for anyone who would like spend their retirement years in South Africa.
 There is no age limit attached to the retirement visa.

-- Business visa: The business visa is for anyone who want to make a living in South Africa by either starting a business, buying into and being a partner in a business or investing in a business.
+- Business visa: The business visa is for anyone who wants to make a living in South Africa by either starting a business, buying into one and being a partner in a business or investing in a business.